danignz/app3-backend/README.md

 When cloning the project, change the <code>sample.env</code> file name for <code>.env</code>.
 The project will run on **PORT 8000**.

 Then, run:

 ```bash
 npm install
 ```

 ## Scripts

 - To start the project run:

 ```bash
 npm run start
 ```

 - To start the project in development mode, run:

 ```bash
 npm run dev
 ```

 - To seed the database, run:

 ```bash
 npm run seed
 ```

 ---

+## User stories (MVP)

+- User can sign up and create and account
+- User can login and log out

+## User stories (Backlog)

+- Members of a project can communicate by chat
+- Platform users can write a review of a project

 ## Models